 Belvidere subdivisions do not require a public hearing but are reviewed by the Belvidere Planning and Zoning Commission prior to going before the city council.
 Since there is no public hearing, notices are not required.
-During the 2023 fiscal year, staff processed five subdivisions, the same as the previous year.

 Annexations

 Annexations occur when land is incorporated into the limits of the annexing municipality.
 This can occur for multiple reasons such as needing municipal services or wanting to develop under the municipality's zoning ordinance.